shraaj1/Bank-Loan-Case-Study/README.md

 Graph suggestion: Create box plots or scatter plots to visualize the distribution of numerical variables and highlight the outliers.
 C. Analyze Data Imbalance: Data imbalance can affect the accuracy of the analysis, especially for binary classification problems.
 Understanding the data distribution is crucial for building reliable models.

-Task: Determine if there is data imbalance in the loan application dataset and calculate the ratio of data imbalance using Excel functions.
+Task: Determine if there is a data imbalance in the loan application dataset and calculate the ratio of data imbalance using Excel functions.
 Hint: Utilize Excel functions like COUNTIF and SUM to calculate the proportions of each class.
 Compare the class frequencies to assess data imbalance.
 Graph suggestion: Create a pie chart or bar chart to visualize the distribution of the target variable and highlight the class imbalance.
 D. Perform Univariate, Segmented Univariate, and Bivariate Analysis: To gain insights into the driving factors of loan default, it is important to conduct various analyses on consumer and loan attributes.